You can apply Fees to Groups or individual merchants. The following sections provide instructions on how to set up a fee:

 Platform Service Fees

-To configure your custom platform service fee, create a fee for the actual amount you want to charge your Merchants.
+To configure your custom platform service fee, create a fee for the actual amount you want to charge your merchants.
 Use the following table to set up your fee configuration:

-This sets the interval to as recurring once per month.
-This can also be changed to be bi-monthly (2), quarterly (3), or semi-annually (6) as examples.
+Every how many monthly? | 1 | This sets the interval to as recurring once per month.
+This can also be changed to be bi-monthly (2), quarterly (3), or semi-annually (6) as examples. |

-We recommend using today’s date as the Fee Start Date to make the Fee effective immediately.
+Fee start date | {yourStartDate} | We recommend using today’s date as the start date to make the fee effective immediately. |

 Risk Decision Fees

-We recommend using today’s date as the Fee Start Date to make the Fee effective immediately.
+Fee start date | {yourStartDate} | We recommend using today’s date as the start date to make the fee effective immediately. |

 Tip

-Use Fee Rules to refine the specific risk decision status or additional misuse criteria.
+Use fee rules to refine the specific risk decision status or additional misuse criteria.

 Risk Service Fees